Link to NAIA Bylaws

 Amateur status is lost if a student:

-- Signs a contract or agreement with a professional team or organization.
+- Signing a contract with any professional team.

 5. Institutional Responsibilities and Reinstatement